 Developing whole persons.

-- Bachelor of Science in Early Childhood Education (formerly Child Development and Education)
+- Bachelor of Early Childhood Education (4-Year Program and Junior College+)

 The Education Program of UA&P provides a solid preparation for a career in education by grounding in four areas of learning: foundational subjects, psychology, specialization subjects, and research.
 These four areas of learning are studied from and integrated by a perspective that views the family as the first school and parents as the primary educators of their children.

 The full program offers a strong liberal arts curriculum and rigorous courses in early childhood education (the first eight years of childhood).
 The Early Childhood Education specialization forms early childhood educators and specialists who can effectively blend theory and practice to create positive learning opportunities and experiences that promote the total development of young children.

 Undergraduates attend two field study courses intended to provide them with practical learning experiences related to different components of teaching-learning processes in actual school settings.
 The experiences begin with field observation and gradually build up toward Practice Teaching in early childhood education (preschool setting and the primary grades).